bjssacademy/advanced-tdd/chapter09/chapter09.md

 This insight hints at a solution:

-- We want to test only the logic of our code
+- Test only the logic of our code
-- This logic would not be affected by working with an alternative external system
+- Use a less-difficult dependency

-What if we swapped our database with something under out full control that _pretended_ to be a database?
+What if we swapped our database with something under our full control?
+Something that _pretended_ to be a database, but had none of the issues of the real thing?

-How could we design our code to swap out a dependency?
+How could we design our code to swap out a difficult dependency?

 ### Dependency Inversion - Decoupling Dependencies